 An introduction to photography as an artistic medium as well as a vehicle for illustration, persuasion, and propaganda.
-The methods by which the black and white image is manipulated and controlled in both the studio and the darkroom will be examined to facilitate the student's understanding of the creative process through which the photographer creates an image that is more than "recording."
-Students not owning their own camera should contact the instructor prior to the start of the semester.
+The methods by which the black and white image is manipulated and controlled in both the studio and the darkroom are examined to facilitate the student's understanding of the creative process through which the photographer creates an image that is more than "recording."
+Students must supply their own 35mm SLR camera for the course.